Windows 10 Deployment Tools: Which Ones Do You Need?

 • Creates a detailed audit trail showing that all systems were updated properly.

-ReadyWorks tells system management tools when to inventory a computer and when to deliver software or updates to each user or device.
+ReadyWorks tells systems management tools when to inventory a computer and when to deliver software or updates to each user or device.
 It works with access management platforms to see which online applications users are accessing and reports this to you.
 And it brings together data from those two types of tools with information in your company’s configuration management database to give you an accurate picture of which applications users regularly access.
 ReadyWorks helps you get an accurate, up-to-date picture of which applications are most critical – including grouping usage by department, physical location or other factors.

 Going a step further, ReadyWorks integrates lease information with all your other information about users, applications, departments, devices and locations to automate decision-making about which devices not to update as they approach the end of their lifecycles.